The International Trade Law Review: Malaysia

 In April 2016, the first-ever judicial review of a preliminary determination under the SA was brought before the Malaysian High Court.
 Judicial review is a remedy available in Malaysia against decisions made in the exercise of a public duty or function.
 Although the Malaysian High Court granted leave or permission to review the decision to the applicant, who was the petitioner for the safeguard investigation, the review was ultimately dismissed on technical grounds.
 This confirms for the first time that decisions made under the SA are amenable to review by the courts; however, this is not expressly provided by statute.

-In May 2016, the government of Malaysia initiated two simultaneous investigations against steel wire rods and deformed bar-in-coil, and steel concrete reinforcing bars, which is an unprecedented move based on petitions initiated by local steel mills.
+In May 2016, the government of Malaysia initiated two simultaneous investigations against steel wire rods and deformed bar-in-coil, and steel concrete reinforcing bars, which was an unprecedented move based on petitions initiated by local steel mills.
 In April 2017, upon a final determination, the government imposed the second and third safeguard measures by imposing, respectively, safeguard duties starting at 13.9 per cent on imports of steel wire rods and deformed bar in coils and 13.42 per cent on imports of steel concrete reinforcing bars.

 Further, in June 2017, the government initiated an anti-dumping investigation on imports of cold-rolled stainless steel originating from China, South Korea, Taiwan and Thailand.
 In February 2018, anti-dumping duties were imposed on imports from China, South Korea, Taiwan and Thailand.
 The duties will be in force until 2023.

 In 2019, two anti-dumping investigations were initiated: one against cold-rolled coils originating from China, Japan, South Korea and Vietnam; and one against steel concrete reinforcing bars originating from Turkey and Singapore.
 Anti-dumping duties were imposed in both investigations.